sustainablefarms/farm_biodiversity_app/README.md

  + .gitignore  A file for using .git

 Directories:
+ + R/ Contains functions for the app to build and run.
+Includes UI and Server shiny app functions, functions for creating small parts of the UI, full modules and more.
+   + `main` contains the main UI and server function for the app.
+   + `module_` files contain individual modules used in the app, most also contain a function for running the modules in standalone (very useful for development).
+   + `UI_` files contain functions or objects for creating purely UI components in the app
+   + `plot_` files contain function for plotting (which are typically then used in a outputPlot or outputPlotly call)
+   + `prep_` files are used for preparing or loading data, usually at the start of the app
+   + `serverhelp_` files are used by R in the server functions to help obtain, compute, sort, and modify covariate values or prediction information. `compute_prediction_data` does the core work of generating occupancy probability estimates
+   + `_disable_autoload.R` is an empty file for telling R shiny to stop autoloading - I don't think it worked though.

  + data/ Stores various data for making and presenting results.
    + birdinfotable.rds is a precompiled bird info table.
 Prepared by calling `prep_birdinfotable()`.
    + consstatus.rds is a table of the 5 species of conservation concern in the model